emptymalei/StatisticalPhysics/topics/epidemics/classical-models.rst

 Vector-Borne
 ----------------------------

-Some diseases are transmitted from one host to another with some intermediate living carriers such as ahthropod.
-A intermediate living carrier is called a :highlit:`vector`.
-Vectors do not get sick because of the pathogenic microorganism but they will carrier the pathogenic microorganism through out their lives.
+Some diseases are transmitted from one host to another with some intermediate living carriers such as arthropod.
+An intermediate living carrier is called a :highlit:`vector`.
+Vectors do not get sick because of the pathogenic microorganism but they will carry the pathogenic microorganism throughout their lives.

 To model the vector-borne diseases, two populations are added to the model, the infected population of vectors :math:`I_v(t)` and the susceptible population of vectors :math:`S_v(t)`.
-Apart being infected by the infected hosts, the birth rate :math:`\Lambda_v` and the death rate :math:`\mu` of the vectors are also related to the two populations.
+Apart from being infected by the infected hosts, the birth rate :math:`\Lambda_v` and the death rate :math:`\mu` of the vectors are also related to the two populations.
 Thus the two populations are coupled to the different populations of the hosts,

 .. math::
    \frac{S_v(t)}{dt} &= \Lambda_v - p a S_v(t) I(t) -\mu S_v(t) \\
    \frac{I_v(t)}{dt} &= p a S_v(t) I(t) - \mu I_v,

-where :math:`a` is the rate of a vector biting an host, :math:`p` is the rate of a vector being infected when biting an infected hosts.
+where :math:`a` is the rate of a vector biting a host, :math:`p` is the rate of a vector being infected when biting an infected host.
 The product :math:`pa` is the rate of a vector being infected.
 [Martcheva2015]_

-Due to the fact that most vector-borne diseases are repeative, we combine the dynamics of the vectors with the SIS model with the constraint :math:`S(t) + I(t) = N`,
+Because most vector-borne diseases are repeatative, we combine the dynamics of the vectors with the SIS model with the constraint :math:`S(t) + I(t) = N`,

 .. math::
    \frac{I(t)}{dt} = qa S(t) I_v(t) -\alpha I(t),

 where :math:`q` is the rate of being transmitted from the vector to the host, :math:`\alpha` is the recovery rate.
-The recvered hosts becomes susceptible.
+The recovered hosts become susceptible.